ArneBachmann/sos/README.md

 ## Latest Changes ##
 - Version 1.4 release on 2018-02-xx:
-    - [Feature]() Introduces automatic upgrade for metadata format, making manual migration of previous and future releases obsolete
+    - [Feature 182](https://github.com/ArneBachmann/sos/issues/182) Introduces automatic upgrade for metadata format, making manual migration of previous and future releases obsolete
-    - [Feature]() Introduces experimental code for very fast branching.
+    - [Feature 181](https://github.com/ArneBachmann/sos/issues/181) Introduces experimental code for very fast branching.
 Use `sos branch [<name> [<message>]] --last --fast` for instant branching using only a reference to the parent on the new branch.
 This feature goes a step into the direction of Git and introduces complexity into the code base, but was seen as essential to not stand in the way of the developer.
 The burden of copying revisions to dependant branches is delayed to the point in time when the parent branch is destroyed, assuming that destroying a branch is much less often used than branching
-    - [Enhancement]() Reduced lines of code by relying on latest enhancements in Coconut (e.g. `typing` imports), plus removing obsolete code
+    - [Enhancement 192](https://github.com/ArneBachmann/sos/issues/192) Reduced lines of code by relying on latest enhancements in Coconut (e.g. `typing` imports), plus removing obsolete code
-    - [Enhancement]() Allow to make the behavior of the `status` command configurable via `useChangesCommand=yes` to either show file tree status (the new default, mimicking SVN and Git) or the repository and branches status (sticking to use `changes` for file tree status instead, for people coming from Fossil)
+    - [Enhancement 191](https://github.com/ArneBachmann/sos/issues/191) Allow to make the behavior of the `status` command configurable via `useChangesCommand=yes` to either show file tree status (the new default, mimicking SVN and Git) or the repository and branches status (sticking to use `changes` for file tree status instead, for people coming from Fossil)
 - Version 1.3 release on 2018-02-10:
     - [Bug 167](https://github.com/ArneBachmann/sos/issues/167) Accidentally crawling file tree and all revisions on status
     - [Enhancement 152, 162](https://github.com/ArneBachmann/sos/issues/152) PEP528/529 compatibility: Now working with any console encoding and file system encoding on Windows (at least with Python 3.6+)